tytydraco/yessleep/out/Broken_Veil_Part_7.md

 Chris cleared his throat.
 “And also maybe illegally access some data.”

 She looked at him.
-Looked back at Derek.
+Looked back at me.
 “Ah.
 For one of your cases?”

 Noah stood, lifting his laptop onto the table.
 “This is like, military grade encryption.
 We grabbed it, but I can’t crack it without tripping the alarm.”